NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

 You can control which revisions are active, and the external traffic that is routed to each active revision.
 Revision names are used to identify a revision, and in the revision's URL.
 You can customize the revision name by setting the revision suffix.

 By default, Container Apps creates a unique revision name with a suffix consisting of a semi-random string of alphanumeric characters.
-For example, for a container app named album-api, setting the revision suffix name to 1st-revision would create a revision with the name album-api--1st-revision.
+For example, for a container app named *album-api*, setting the revision suffix name to 1st-revision would create a revision with the name *album-api--1st-revision*.
 You can set the revision suffix in the ARM template, through the Azure CLI `az containerapp create` and `az containerapp update` commands, or when creating a revision via the Azure portal.

 #### Updating your container app